Faculty

 Dr. Ellen K. Payne is an associate professor at Moravian University, teaching in the Doctor of Athletic Training Program, the Master of Science in Athletic Training Program, undergraduate Rehabilitation Sciences.
 Her previous experience includes teaching Athletic Training at Radford University and teaching and serving as the Clinical Education Coordinator at Marywood University.
 Prior to becoming an educator, Dr. Payne spent 6 years teaching high school and practicing as an athletic trainer in the San Francisco Bay Area.
 Clinically, she has worked with all levels of athletes from youth sports to professional soccer.
 In the winter of 2019, she traveled to Spain with the US Paralympic Alpine Ski Team to serve as their athletic trainer during World Cup racing.
 Dr. Payne is also an EMT with Bethlehem Township EMS and member of the National Ski Patrol.
 Ellen's research interests include pre-hospital emergency care, athletic training education, and simulation-based education.
 She has authored more than 50 articles and presentations.
 Currently, she serves as an assistant editor for the Athletic Training Education Journal and is the EATA secretary.

-James Scifers, DScPT, PT, SCS, LAT, ATC Professor & Master of Science in Athletic Training Program Director; Chair, Department of Rehabilitation Sciences
+James Scifers, DScPT, PT, SCS, LAT, ATC Associate Provost, Dean of the College of Health, Professor of Athletic Training Program Director

 DScPT, University of Maryland-Baltimore, Orthopedic Physical Therapy